wquinoa/wquinoa/README.md

 ### Filipp Evseev
 #### English tutor by the day, 21 School student by the night.

-I’m currently working on ft_containers project of the 42 cursus, which is going to be my implementation the C++ STL.
+I’m currently working on "ft_containers" of the 42 cursus, which is going to be my implementation the C++ STL.

 Looking into Rust and Golang on the side.